tommi1hirvonen/Biflow/README.md

 # 4. Installation

-There are three different installation alternatives: on-premise, Azure (monolithic) and Azure (distributed).
+There are three different installation alternatives: on-premise, Azure (monolithic) and Azure (modular).

 ## 4.1.
 On-premise